ACTION PLAYBOOK

 • For more prompts, check out the Write Your Climate “Why” exercise.

-To get our friends to take action with us, we need to give them something concrete to say “yes” to.
+To get our friends to take action, we need to give them something concrete to say “yes” to.
 This is called a direct ask.
 Compare these two invitations.
 Which one would you say yes to?

 The former is warm and friendly; the latter is warm, friendly, and actionable.
 To have the best chance of getting a “yes,” be sure to include a direct ask.

 Done drafting?
 Excellent!
 You now have a personal message template.
-After selecting your recipients in the next step, expect that you’ll probably want to customize this script to resonate with each of them uniquely.
+After selecting your recipients in the next step, you’ll want to customize this script to resonate with each person uniquely.

 These contacts can be in your neighborhood or people from other towns, regions, or states.
-It’s incredibly valuable to bring in people from all over the country, and many Climate Changemakers events are virtual.
+It’s incredibly valuable to bring in people from all over the country.
+Climate Changemakers has both virtual and in-person event options anyone can plug into.

 Choose 3-5 people that fit this definition, then move on to Step 4!

-Call or text the people identified above and try out your script!
-We encourage you to call on the phone or video since those formats lend themselves to more intimate conversation.
+Call,text, or meet up with the people identified above and try out your script!
+We encourage you to chat IRL or call on phone or video since those formats lend themselves to more intimate conversation.
 But if you strongly prefer, you can send a text.

 Don’t forget to make the direct ask!
 Some people might say no, but if you ask 3–5 people, you’ll almost certainly get one yes!

-Doing something for the first time feels intimidating, so folks often find many reasons not to go.
+Doing something for the first time feels intimidating, not to mention that life gets in the way, even among the most passionate and committed of us.
 This is where your follow-up and support is so crucial.
 Start with:

-• If you both RSVP’ed to an Hour of Action during your phone conversation, the event should be on both of your calendars!
-Bonus to create a personal calendar invitation as an extra nudge.
+• Confirm things are on your calendar!
+If you both RSVP’ed to an Hour of Action, the event should instantly be on both your calendars – double-check!
+Create a personal calendar invitation as an extra nudge.

-• Set an alarm reminder (right now) for yourself to message them the day before the next Hour of Action to let them know you will be there and it means a lot to you that they are joining.
+• Set an alarm reminder (yup, right now!) for yourself to message them the day before your plans to let them know you will be there and it means a lot to you that they are joining.

 And that’s it, playbook complete!
 Feel accomplished.